FStarLang/pulse/artifact/README.md

   You can find it in `ulib/FStar.PCM.fst` wherever F* is installed (if using the container, `/home/ubuntu/FStar`)

-- Cell, core: `lib/core/PulseCore.Heap.fsti`
+- Cell, core: `lib/core/PulseCore.Heap.fsti`.
 Note that the F* type for `cell` has an extra `erased bool` field in the code, which is not in the paper.
 This legacy feature was used to encode invariants in an earlier version of Pulse.
+It is no longer needed.

 ### 3.2